 Do you have another campground to suggest?
 Let us know in the comments, we’d love to hear from you!

 Want to explore beaches?
-Have a look at these great beaches in Nova Scotia!
+Have a look at these 6 must see beaches in Nova Scotia!

 Budget Travel Blog: Tips and tricks for affordable vacation planning.
 From cheap hotels to cheap flights and everything in between, prioritizing safety and comfort.